Seek after Wisdom!

 What does the Bible say to people who think themselves wise (Prov.
 26:12)?
 If you have some knowledge or sophistication, do not take yourself too seriously.
 You are not as wise as you think.
 Moreover, do not be conceited or snobbish (Rom.
 12:16).
 Do not give all your attention to those you consider your equals.
 Condescend also to men of low estate.
 Indeed, be friendly to everyone in the church.
 The only really wise man, Jesus, reached out to every needy soul.
 He showed no preference for the powerful, the learned, or the outwardly religious.
 Indeed, He thanked the Father that His teaching was well received by ordinary people (Matt.
 11:25).

 The last property of true wisdom is lack of hypocrisy (v.
 17).
 A wise man can use his intellectual skills in the service of error and evil as well as truth and righteousness.
 Remember Balaam?
 Here was a man with such a reputation for wisdom that kings sought his counsel.
-The Moabites hired him to curse the nation of Israel, but when God forbade him to curse Israel and instead required that he bless them, he was disappointed.
+The Moabites hired him to curse the nation of Israel, but when God forbade him to do this and instead required that he bless the nation, he was disappointed.
 He did not want to lose the gold and great riches that the Moabites offered in return for his help.
 Therefore, after pronouncing the blessing that God wanted, he counseled the Moabites that the only way to defeat Israel was to draw its people into idolatry and immorality.
 The result would be that God Himself would destroy Israel.
 The strategy almost worked.
 Moabite women enticed thousands of Israelites to commit sin, and God slew the sinners by means of a plague.
 Yet the leaders of Israel took a stand for righteousness, and for their sake God spared the nation.
 When He later directed the nation to take vengeance on Moab, they slew all but the youngest girls.
 Among those killed was Balaam the prophet.
 His downfall was the result of hypocrisy.
 He pretended to be a prophet of God, yet he set a price on his wisdom and sold it to those seeking an advantage against the people of God.

 How do we remember Balaam?
 Three times the New Testament refers to him as the prototype of every false prophet.
 A false prophet is a man who pretends to be a spokesman for God but who serves only his own greed.
 His wisdom is earthly, sensual, devilish.
 True wisdom from above never conceals wicked designs under a mask of piety.
 Jesus was unique in being totally the same inside and outside.
 He never presented a false face to those around Him.
 The unifying theme of both His public and private character was the determination to do His Father's will (John 6:38).